 |Total size of uploaded deployment packages||100 GB|

-Note If you need more pay-as-you-go instances, submit a ticket.
+Note If you require more on-demand instances, submit a ticket.

 Limits on accessing other Alibaba Cloud services or resources

-If the feature of accessing resources in a virtual private cloud (VPC) has been enabled for Function Compute in your region, the following networking limits apply to your calls from Function Compute to other Alibaba Cloud services or resources.
+Assume that the feature of accessing resources in a virtual private cloud (VPC) is enabled for Function Compute in your region.
+The following network limits exist when you invoke functions to access other Alibaba Cloud services or resources:

-- You cannot access an ApsaraDB for RDS instance in a classic network by using its internal IP address.
-You must use its public IP address or migrate it to a VPC.
+- You cannot access an ApsaraDB RDS instance by using its internal IP address on the classic network.
+You must use its public IP address or migrate the RDS instance to a VPC.

 - You cannot access an Alibaba Cloud service by using its internal endpoint.
 You must use a VPC endpoint or public endpoint provided by this service.